-Compatibility Previous Releases: Not supported by previous releases.
+Compatibility with Previous Releases: Not supported by previous releases; however the resultant file and catalog data can be processed by prior releases.

 Compatibility with OS/VS VSAM: Not applicable to OS/VS VSAM; however, the resultant file and catalog data can be processed by OS/VS.